linode/linode-blockstorage-csi-driver/docs/observability.md

 ```

 This setup provides a quick and easy way to enable observability using Grafana dashboards, ensuring that you have visibility into your Kubernetes cluster and CSI driver operations.

+---

+This updated documentation reflects the newly structured make targets for easier installation and management of Prometheus, Grafana, and the dashboard configuration.
+Let me know if you'd like further adjustments!